article / Global politics

 Actions of the Trump administration

-- According to reports, two sources revealed that Treasury Secretary Scott Bessent told Trump on Sunday evening that the federal government’s investigation into Federal Reserve Chair Jerome Powell was "a mess" and could adversely affect financial markets.
-"The Secretary was very unhappy and has informed the President of the situation," one of the sources said.
-The sources also added that the office of Washington D.C. federal prosecutor Jeannie Pirro initiated the investigation without prior notice to the Treasury Department, senior White House officials, or the Justice Department.
-One of the sources said, "Trump did not instruct Pirro to do this.
+• According to Axios, two sources revealed that Treasury Secretary Scott Bessent told Trump on Sunday evening that the federal government's investigation into Federal Reserve Chairman Jerome Powell was a mess and could adversely affect financial markets.
+"The Secretary is very unhappy and has already informed the President of the situation," one of the sources said.
+The sources also added that the office of U.S. Attorney Jenny Pirro in Washington D.C. initiated the investigation without prior notice to the Treasury Department, senior White House officials, or the Department of Justice.
+One of the sources stated, "Trump did not instruct Pirro to do this.
 But I cannot say he would instruct her to withdraw the investigation."
-Mark Caputo reported, "The President is angry at Powell.
+Mark Caputo reported: "The President is very angry with Powell.
 What more can I say?"

 Trump Administration Lawsuit

-- Yesterday, a federal judge issued a preliminary injunction allowing the Revolution Wind project to resume construction off the coast of Rhode Island.
-The judge stated that Revolution Wind had "demonstrated a likelihood of success on the merits" and would "likely suffer irreparable harm without the injunction."
+• Yesterday, a federal judge issued a preliminary injunction, allowing the Revolution Wind project to resume construction near the coast of Rhode Island.
+The judge stated that Revolution Wind has demonstrated a likelihood of success on the merits of its claims and would likely suffer irreparable harm without the injunction.
+(Axios)

-- Minnesota and Illinois filed separate lawsuits against the Trump administration yesterday, alleging that the administration is carrying out coercive immigration enforcement operations that ultimately lead to the militarization and unlawful deployment of federal immigration enforcement personnel.
-Illinois requested that a judge block U.S. Customs and Border Protection from "conducting civil immigration enforcement operations" in the state without "explicit authorization from Congress."
-Minnesota’s lawsuit asked a judge to prevent the federal government from "implementing an unprecedented troop surge in Minnesota."
+• Minnesota and Illinois filed separate lawsuits against the Trump administration yesterday, alleging that the administration is conducting mandatory immigration enforcement operations that ultimately lead to the militarization and illegal deployment of federal immigration enforcement personnel.
+Illinois requested a judge to prevent U.S. Customs and Border Protection from carrying out civil immigration enforcement operations in the state without explicit authorization from Congress.
+Minnesota’s lawsuit seeks to block the federal government from implementing an unprecedented troop surge in the state.
 (The New York Times)